slomint/campaign/README.md

 # campaign
-campaign is a series of scripts written for the purpose of improving the coordination of assessing a flat network for vulnerabilities through the reconnaissance process all the way through post-exploitation.
-It was written primarily for usage in the Attack-and-Defend Capture-the-Flag (CTF) security competition Panoply.
+campaign is a series of scripts written for the purpose of improving the coordination of assessing a local network for vulnerabilities from the reconnaissance process all the way through post-exploitation.
+It was written primarily for usage in the attack-and-defend capture-the-flag (CTF) security competition Panoply.

+Panoply is a network security competition hosted by The Center for Infrastructure Assurance and Security (CIAS) where teams of students compete for possession of vulnerable machines utilizing offensive security techniques.
+Additionally, students must defend those same machines from other teams.
+More information can be found at http://www.cyberpanoply.com/.

-It is advised that the programs in this repository should only be used for educational purposes and in a safe setting such as in a local (in-house) CTF or offensive security competition where its usage would be allowed.
+The programs in this repository should only be used for educational purposes and in a safe setting such as in a local CTF or offensive security competition where their usage would be allowed.